neondatabase/website/content/docs/introduction/roadmap.md

 And here's a quick list of what we'll be taking on in the near future:

+- **More regions**: Let's us know where you would like to see Neon next: [Request a region](/docs/introduction/regions#request-a-region).
+- **Postgres for AI agents**: [Replit partnered with Neon to back Replit Agents](https://neon.tech/blog/looking-at-how-replit-agent-handles-databases), which are already creating thousands of Postgres databases.
+If you’re building an AI agent that interacts with infrastructure, [we’d like to connect with you](https://neon.tech/agent-design-partner) — we’re looking for design partners in this space.
+For more, see [Postgres for AI Agents](https://neon.tech/use-cases/ai-agents).
 - **Staging Environments**: A critical part of making it easy for you to use Neon as the staging environment for your team's app development &#8212; simple, robust anonymization of PII data.
 We're working on it.
 - **Snapshots**: Create regularly scheduled snapshots as a way to archive your database &#8212; a cost-effective alternative to long-lived branches.
 - **Support for exporting logs and traces**: We'd like to help users further integrate Neon into their monitoring platforms and services with exportable Postgres logs and traces.
 - **An email app service**: This service will provide support for email verification and password recovery workflows.
 - **Foreign Data Wrapper (FDW) support**: Add functionality to enable cross-database querying capability.

 ## Join the Neon Early Access Program